noaa-ocs-s100/s100py/s100py/docs/more_sample_api.rst

 ==========================

 Using the data and api shown in :any:`sample_api` and :any:`using_sample_api` we can look at some advanced usage.
+The sample code below is also in the s100py/tests/sample_api_test.py where it should run with pytest.

 The S100+ files are built on HDF5 and use h5py for access.
 You can access data directly and use the api to read it by passing any api class the appropriate h5py object.